 Students commonly transition from Optional Practical Training (OPT) authorization, part of F-1 status, to H-1B status.
 The "gap" occurs when a student's F-1 status and/or OPT expires before their approved H-1B begins October 1.

-The H-1B Cap-Gap Extension allows certain students with pending or approved H-1B petitions to remain in the U.S. in F-1 status until the start date of their approved H-1B employment period, even if the OPT authorization and/or F-1 grace period would have otherwise expired before October 1.
+The H-1B Cap-Gap Extension allows students with pending or approved H-1B petitions to remain in the U.S. in F-1 status until the start date of their approved H-1B employment period, even if the OPT authorization and/or F-1 grace period would have otherwise expired before October 1.
 This only applies to F-1 international students whose regular OPT, STEM extension, or status will expire in the few months prior to their October 1st H-1B start and the employer has requested a change of status in the H-1B petition.

-If your OPT authorization is expired but you are in your 60-day grace period when your employer submits your H-1B petition to USCIS, your F-1 status is extended.
+If your OPT authorization expires prior to March 20, 2020, but you are in your 60-day grace period when your employer submits your H-1B petition to USCIS, your F-1 status is extended.
 You cannot work but you can remain in the U.S. through the extension date.

 How to Apply for Cap-Gap Extension I-20

-To obtain documentation of your F-1 status extension, please complete the ISSO Cap-Gap I-20 Request Form.
+To obtain documentation of your F-1 status extension, please click on the ISSO Portal button in the sidebar.

 If eligible, an ISSO DSO will process your H-1B cap-gap extension I-20 within 7-10 business days from when the request is submitted.
 The extension benefit is automatic, so you can continue working, if eligible, and remain in the U.S. while waiting for the new I-20.

 Can I Travel Internationally During the “Cap Gap” Period?After an H-1B petition with Change of Status is filed, consult your employer's immigration attorney or Human Resources Department about all international travel, whether or not your EAD is expired.